-The paper also does a good job of describing the mystical experience from the point of view of the participants.
-In table 3 you can find their quotes.
+The paper also does a good job of describing the mystical experience from the participants’ point of view.
+In table 3, you can find their quotes.
 E.g.

 “The experience expanded my conscious awareness permanently.
 It allows me to let go of negative ideas faster.
 I accept ‘what is’ easier.”